jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 subsequent configuration actions.

 The script initializes the Makahiki database and populates it with default information and users.
-It is equivalent to running the standalone makahiki/makahiki/scripts/initialize_instance.py script with "--type default" options.
 -------------------------------------------------------------------------------

-Run the script with the options specified for your operating system:

-Ubuntu x86:
-(makahiki)vagrant@precise32:~/makahiki$ ./install/ubuntu_installer.py --initialize_instance --os ubuntu --arch x86
+If you are not currently in the second-level makahiki directory (/home/vagrant/makahiki/makahiki in this guide), switch to it: vagrant@precise32:~/$ cd ~/makahiki/makahiki vagrant@precise32:~/makahiki/makahiki$ ./scripts/initialize_instance.py --type default

 You will need to answer "Y" to the question "Do you wish to continue (Y/n)?"

-The script will create a log file in makahiki/install/logs with a filename of the format "install_initialize_instance_<timestamp>.log," where <timestamp> is a sequence of numbers representing a timestamp in the system local time.
-For more information, see Appendix A.
 ===============================================================================

 2.1.10.
 Start the Server
 ===============================================================================
 You should still be in the makahiki virtual environment.

-Switch to the makahiki/makahiki directory:
-(makahiki)vagrant@precise32:~/makahiki$ cd makahiki
+This guide assumes you are currently in the directory ~/makahiki/makahiki.

 You can now start the web server using manage.py or gunicorn.
 The manage.py web server is better for development, while gunicorn is better for production